Events

 Sponsor: Storage Corner

-Event Coordinator: Eileen Breitweg and Tom Packer
+Event Coordinator: Eileen Breitweg and Trish Gerber

-Schedule: Friday, July 12 at 9:00 am
+Schedule: Wednesday, July 10, 2025 at 9:00 am

 Division: Open Format: Gold, Silver and Bronze medals will be awarded to the top teams in the tournament.